 Another Addition To Your Solution Can Be The Electronic Logging App

 There is a new mandate released on 18th December 2017 regulated by Federal Motor Carrier Administration.
-Logistics and carrier business should have electronic logging device ELD.
-This change in the law drives a need for applications that integrated with a software and can become the part of hour logging system.
+Logistics and carrier businesses should have electronic logging device ELD.
+This change in the law drives a need for applications that integrated with software and can become part of an hour logging system.
 And this had given e-logging app development a big necessity.
 You need to know about the e-logging device as well as the software that will be your business compliant.

 Now we have got an idea of how to build uber for delivery trucks.
 Let’s have a look at the popular uber like delivery apps that are making it big.
 It will cover up everything I’ve mentioned above and how to implement it.

 Doft – An Uber For Delivery Trucks Model